 The FAA offers separate certifications for bodywork (Airframe mechanics, or “A”) and engine work (Powerplant mechanics, or “P”), but employers may prefer to hire mechanics who have both Airframe and Powerplant (A&P) ratings.
 The A&P ratings generally certify that aviation mechanics meet basic knowledge and ability standards.

 Mechanics must be at least 18 years of age, be fluent in English, and have 30 months of experience to qualify for either the A or the P rating or both (the A&P rating).
 Completion of a program at a Part 147 FAA-approved aviation maintenance technician school can substitute for the experience requirement and shorten the time requirements for becoming eligible to take the FAA exams.

 Applicants must pass written, oral, and practical exams that demonstrate the required skills within a timeframe of 2 years.

 To keep their certification, mechanics must have completed relevant repair or maintenance work within the previous 24 months.
 To fulfill this requirement, mechanics may take classes from their employer, a school, or an aircraft manufacturer.

 Avionics technicians typically are certified through a repair station for the specific work they perform on aircraft, or they hold the Airframe rating to work on an aircraft’s electronic and flight instrument systems.
-An Aircraft Electronics Technician (AET) certification is available through the National Center for Aerospace & Transportation Technologies (NCATT).
+An Aircraft Electronics Technician (AET) certification is available through the American Society for Testing and Materials (ASTM).
 It certifies that aviation mechanics have a basic level of knowledge in the subject area, but it is not required by the FAA for any specific tasks.
 Avionics technicians who work on communications equipment may need to have the proper radiotelephone operator certification issued by the Federal Communications Commission (FCC).

 Detail oriented.
 Mechanics and technicians need to adjust airplane parts to exact specifications.
 For example, they often use precision tools to tighten wheel bolts to a specified tension.